l3rittny/sandrcreations.github.io/contact.md

 ---
 layout: page
 title: Contact
-description: "Contact us for design and order requests and price quotes."
+description: "Fill out the form below to contact us for design or order requests and price quotes."
 permalink: /contact/
 ---